oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 On re-running the same option you will find the previously existing files being backed up under directory →   ```<outdir>/<region>/<service_dir>/backup_groups/<Date>-<Month>-<Time>```.

+!!!
+Important

+    Check point no: **10** in the [Known issues](./knownbehaviour.md#terraform-behavior) section for details on Terraform's behavior when exporting both normal and dynamic groups from IAM domains."

 ## Policies Tab